-IPConfigure also offers time-limited versions of the Core License and Fusion License.
-Generally, these will be used for testing large numbers of cameras or high retention settings (that would be impossible with the standard trial license).
+IPConfigure also offers time-limited versions of the Core, Fusion, and Hybrid licenses.
+Generally, these will be used as SaaS licenses, and for testing large numbers of cameras or high retention settings (which would be impossible to do with the standard Trial license).

 Time-limited licenses are very similar to the standard licenses described above, and allow you to add a certain number of cameras with unlimited video retention.
-There is an important difference in the way these licenses operate, however.
-With a typical license, when your support expires, Orchid Core VMS will still run, you just can't update/upgrade the software with a version of Orchid Core VMS released after your support expiration.
-When the time limit expires on a time-limited license, Orchid Core VMS will enter a degraded mode and stop recording video.
-Previously recorded video will continue to be accessible in this degraded mode.
-(See License Errors for more details.)
+There is an important difference in the way these licenses operate, however, once the timed-limited license expires.
+Let's look at each of these licenses individually.